aliaksei-chareshneu/cellstar-volume-server-v2/readme_new_preprocessor.md

-## Using preprocessor to add entry to database or extend data of existing entry
+## Adding entry to database or extending data of existing entry

 The `preprocess` command of `preprocessor/cellstar_preprocessor/preprocess.py` script is used for adding entries to the database with the following arguments: